keithunt-35/VideoSplitter/README.md

 A Python tool that automatically splits video files into smaller clips of specified duration.

+## Inspiration
+- After asking a few people for a script to split videos, I was met with silence and excuses.
+So, i decided to create my own script.
+- After a few iterations, I got a working version that eventually helped me.
+- This was made for you and all the people who need video splitters.

 ## Features

 - 🎬 Split videos into equal-duration clips (default: 60 seconds)